Post originally published April 4, 2018. Updated September 4, 2020.

 Surprisingly, travel insurance is among the less valued benefits.
 Yet, group travel insurance costs much less than individual coverage.
-Also, in case of an emergency, such as a heart attack or a car accident in the United States, doctor and hospital fees can easily reach 6 figures!
-The low popularity of travel insurance may come from the fact that almost 45% of surveyed employees are unaware they have such coverage, although it is included in every plan.
+Also, in case of an emergency, such as a heart attack or a car accident in the United States, doctor and hospital fees can easily reach six figures!
+The low popularity of travel insurance may come from the fact that almost 45% of surveyed employees are unaware they have such coverage, although it is included in almost every plan.

 It must be noted that pension plans are also very popular, with more than 85% of employees rating them as important or very important.

 Most insured employees think group insurance plans cost less than $2,000 a year, which is usually far from being the case.
 Therefore, employers do not get a fair return on their investment, since employees do not understand the true value of their group insurance plan.
 An effective communication plan is thus needed, in order to minimally convey the value of the protection provided through the plan.
 A total compensation statement is also a useful tool to illustrate the costs of indirect compensation benefits, such as insurance and pension plans.